Fighting Fiscal Drag: 10 Strategies to Offset Frozen Tax Thresholds in 2026/27

-Published · Updated
+Published · Last updated

 Key Insight

 The average UK employee can save between £500 and £3,000 per year by combining just two or three of the strategies in this guide — primarily checking their tax code and optimising pension contributions via salary sacrifice.
 Most people never claim everything they are entitled to.
+This guide covers all ten strategies with modelled figures at three salary levels.
+If you just want quick passive wins you can do without changing jobs, see our 5 tax-saving strategies that don't require changing employer.

 What You'll Learn